launchbynttdata/launch-workflows/docs/reusable-terragrunt-plan-only-aws.md

-# Plan a Terragrunt Environment
+# Plan a Terragrunt Environment in AWS

 Plans a single Terragrunt environment.